In the table layout, the status of the tables is shown with different colors:

 Then, Table Info will appear.
 Select Print Current Bill at the bottom of the Table Info to print.

-Upon printing bill, the table colour will turn from red to orange.
+Upon printing the bill, the table color will turn from red to orange.

 Switching Table Layout

-To move between layout, simply swipe left or right or click on table layout name below for quicker access.
+To move between the layouts, simply swipe left or right or click on the table layout name below for quicker access.

 To Go / Delivery

-Although this is the table layout, there is a To Go and Delivery as a shortcut button.
+Although this is the table layout, there is a To Go and Delivery button as a shortcut.

 Upon clicking 'To Go', cash register screen will appear with 'To Go' being set as the transaction type.

-Upon clicking 'Delivery', it will prompt user to key in customer details with delivery information.
+Upon clicking 'Delivery', it will prompt the user to key in customer details with delivery information.

-This feature allows user to join tables when there is a big group of customer
+This feature allows users to join tables when there is a big group of customers

 which may require a few tables to get them seated.